• Skip to primary navigation

 sand wood puttly filler smooth

-I finally looked at the sideboard and decided it was time to see what it looked like with a coat of paint.
-The first thing I needed to do was sand the wood filler smooth so it was flush with the surrounding wood.
-I used my Ryobi battery powered sander.
-No cords to pull around.
+When I resumed work on the sideboard, the first thing I did was sand the wood filler smooth so it was flush with the surrounding wood.
+I used my Ryobi battery-powered sanderโ€”no cords to pull around.

 ugly felt sideboard silverware drawer liner